brettkromkamp/topic-db/TUTORIAL.rst

 The five topics represent a family of four (Jane, Peter, John, and Mary) and the company that employs Jane (Acme Corporation), respectively.

 Let's create the accompanying topic models with TopicDB.
-First of all, we'll need to import the appropriate model classes and create (all of) the topic objects.
+First of all, we'll need to import the appropriate ``Topic`` model class and subsequently create the topic objects themselves.
 Here goes:

 .. code-block:: python